bridge-school/content/resources/git-rebase.md

 ## You said it merges the branches.
 Why not use `git merge`?

-Git rebase solves the same issues as git merge, but git merge will make a merge commit every time you pull upstream changes.
-This can make your git history really noisy, really fast, making it difficult for you and your team to understand the history of your project.
+Git rebase solves the same issues as git merge, but rebasing results in a cleaner, easier to understand commit history (better for everyone trying to understand the history of your project!).
+Rebasing keeps your history clean by moving your commits to the end of your git history, while git merge makes a merge commit every time you pull upstream changes, but keeps your commits at the same at the same point in history when they were made (resulting in a strange spliting of your changes in your git history).

+tl;dr: git rebase makes your commit history easier to read than git merge.
+To learn more about the difference between merging and rebasing (with handy diagrams!), check out this link: https://www.atlassian.com/git/tutorials/merging-vs-rebasing

 ## When should I rebase?